-Cecilia Parsberg, Doctor of Philosophy in Fine Arts in Visual Arts, lives and works in Stockholm.
-She is currently working on the postdoctoral research project A place in Europe with support från Kulturbryggan and from Birgit and Gad Rausings Stiftelse för Humanistisk forskning.
-Göran Dahlberg, editor for Glänta, http://glanta.org, will be supervising the essay.
+Cecilia Parsberg, Doctor of Philosophy in Fine Arts in Visual Arts, Lund University and Umeå University.
+I live and work in Stockholm.
+I am currently working on the postdoctoral research project A place in Europe with support från Kulturbryggan and from Birgit and Gad Rausings Stiftelse för Humanistisk forskning.
 The project has been peer reviewed by and accepted for international hosting by Project Anywhere: art at the outermost limits of location-specificity, http://projectanywhere.net/ througout 2017.

 During the 90s, she worked with body and identity expressed in painting, video and performance.
 As Guest Professor at the Academy of Fine Arts, Umeå University 1999-2002, she went four periods as visiting Professor to work at Fine Arts, Witwatersrand University in Johannesburg.
 As part of the teaching she initiated student exchange projects with Soweto.
 She also made five staged works during this time.